Congo Red Stain Set, Bennhold, Amyloid

 1. See Procedure Notes #1 and #2.

-3. Place slides in Solution A: Congo Red Stain 1%, Aqueous for 1 hour.
+3. Place slides in Solution A: Congo Red Stain 1%, Aqueous; 1 hour.

 Microwave Modification: See Procedure Note #3.

-1. Place slides in a plastic Coplin jar containing Solution A: Congo Red Stain 1%, Aqueous and microwave at 70°C for 3 minutes.
+1. Place slides in a plastic Coplin jar (Part 5184) containing Solution A: Congo Red Stain 1%, Aqueous.
+Microwave for 3 minutes at 70°C.

 1. Rinse in two to three changes of tap water; rinse in distilled water.